Fairbanks!

 On The Discovery III

-The Riverboat Discovery is a tour company in Fairbanks, Alaska which operates sternwheel riverboats on the Chena and Tanana rivers. http://www.riverboatdiscovery.com/
+The Riverboat Discovery is a tour company in Fairbanks, Alaska which operates sternwheel riverboats on the Chena and Tanana rivers. http://www.riverboatdiscovery.com/History

 The Riverboat Discovery business was founded in 1950 by Jim Binkley, a former freight riverboat captain on the Yukon River.
 Binkley was approached in 1950 by Alaska tourism entrepreneur Chuck West, who expressed interest in a local river tour in Fairbanks, Alaska, and asked if Binkley could provide such a service.
 Binkley initially operated a small converted missionary boat, the Godspeed, on tours of the rivers near Fairbanks.